HumAnTarg3t/Phonas/README.md

 If verification fails, the partial remote file is deleted and the transfer is retried on the next run.

+The original file modification date is preserved on the NAS copy via SMB `FileBasicInformation`.

 ---

 ## Security